-Functional Annotation and Enrichment Analysis Service Online Inquiry
+Functional Annotation and Enrichment Analysis Service

 Functional annotation and enrichment analysis has been widely used in bioinformatics of omics research.
-Creative Proteomics can provide our customers multiple functional annotation and enrichment analysis services, such as GO annotation and enrichment analysis, KEGG annotation and enrichment analysis, COG/KOG annotation, domain annotation and enrichment analysis, and subcellular localization.
+Creative Proteomics can provide our customers multiple functional annotation and enrichment analysis services, such as GO annotation analysis and GO enrichment analysis, KEGG annotation and KEGG enrichment analysis, COG/KOG annotation, domain annotation and enrichment analysis, and subcellular localization.
 As one of the leading omics industry company in the world, we are open to help you with Functional Annotation and Enrichment Analysis Service.

 Functional annotation is the process of attaching biological information to sequences of genes or proteins.
 The basic level of annotation is using sequence alignment tool BLAST for finding similarities, and then annotating genes or proteins based on that.
 Nevertheless, nowadays more and more additional information of biological functions is added to the annotation system.
 The additional information allows hand-operated annotation to distinguish genes or proteins that have the same annotation.
 With many genomes sequenced, computational annotation approaches to characterize genes and proteins from their sequence are increasingly important.